Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Li Bin (李匪斌)

-Chen Yipeng (陳匪奕鵬)
+Chen Yipeng (陳匪奕鵬) became

-became political commissar of the 163rd Division [Unit 75222] of 42nd
+political commissar of the 163rd Division [Unit 75222] of 42nd Group Army of

-Group Army of Guangzhou Military Region in 2001.
-Afterward, Chen was political commissar of the infantry brigade
+Guangzhou Military Region in 2001.
+Afterward, Chen was political commissar

-of PLA Hong Kong Garrison.
-Then, Chen returned to China to serve as director of political department of
+to China to serve as director of political department of the 163rd Division

-the 163rd Division of 42nd Group Army.
-In 2007, Chen came to Hong Kong again to become vice director of political department of PLA Hong Kong Garrison.
+of 42nd Group Army.
+In 2007, Chen left China for Hong Kong again to become

-Chief of Logistics
+Chief of Logistics Department

 Zhou Zexiang (周匪則祥)